Greg Miller Big Year Series

 Rural Ohio is dotted with antiquated barns and white silos bordering endless fields.
 We will search the ephemeral pools within plowed fields for Savannah Sparrow, Horned Larks, Yellow-headed Blackbird and Black-bellied Plover.

 Ottawa NWR consists of 4,755 acres of extensive woods, shrub lands, coastal wetlands, grasslands and open fields that has been designated as a critical migratory bird resting area.
 In the more open areas American Kestrels, Eastern Bluebirds, Blue Grosbeak, Orchard Oriole, Purple Martins can be seen flying over grasslands as Pheasants wonder through the corn stubble.
-There is a extensive system of foot-trail loops on the dikes surrounding several marsh impoundments.
+There is an extensive system of foot-trail loops on the dikes surrounding several marsh impoundments.
 We will scour the mudflats for Dunlin, Pectoral Sandpiper, both yellowlegs, and lingering waterfowl.
 We should encounter nesting Trumpeter Swans and possibly a Black Tern in full breeding plumage quartering over the marsh.

-$1,595 per person, based upon double occupancy, from Detroit, Michigan (Airport code DTW).
+Cost is $2,800 per person, based upon double occupancy, from Detroit, Michigan (Airport code DTW).

 Not included in the Cost